-The AMFRTF faces a broad range of risks reflecting its responsibilities under the Services Trust Fund Act 1947.
-These risks include those resulting from its responsibility of being self-sustaining and performing day-to-day operational activities to achieve its purpose.
-The AMFRTF has a low to medium appetite for most types of operational risk.
-The AMFRTF is to ensure to mitigate risk to acceptable levels.
+The AMFRTF Board faces a range of risks reflecting its responsibilities as the Trustee of the AMFRTF.
+These risks include the responsibility of being self-sustaining and performing day-to-day operational activities to achieve its purpose.
+The AMFRTF has a low to medium appetite for operational risk and makes resources available to mitigate risk to acceptable levels.